stianlik/bash-workspace/README.md

 - List all shortcuts for the active workspace using `w list`
 - List all stored workspaces using `w`
 - Use shortcuts to navigate between folders using `w cd <name>`
-- Remove a shortcut from the active workspace using `w remove <name>`
+- Remove a shortcut from the active workspace using `w rm <name>`
 - Clear the current workspace (i.e. delete all shortcuts for this workspace) using `w clear`
-- Remove the current workspace using `w remove`
+- Remove the current workspace using `w rm`

 Installation
 ------------

-1. If you use the directory `~/.workspace` for something, open workspace.sh and change `workspace_dir=...` to something else.
+1. If you use the directory `~/.bash-workspace` for something, open workspace.sh and change `workspace_dir=...` to something else.

 2. Create an alias for this script (using "source" so that it's allowed to change directories):